Gravity-Bridge/Gravity-Docs/docs/cli-usage.md

 gravity query bank denom-metadata --node https://gravitychain.io:26657
 ```

-If metadata is not been set you will need to submit an ERC20MetadataProposal
+If metadata is not been set you will need to submit an ERC20MetadataProposal.
+Please see [custom governance proposals](custom-gov.md).
+Once this proposal has passed you can move onto deploying the ERC20 contract.

-TODO: implement `gravity tx gov erc20-metadata`

 ### Deploying the ERC20 contract